Step 1: Check us out

-Designing forms for auto field detection in Adobe Acrobat
+Designing online forms for auto field detection using Acrobat 9

-Create electronic forms more easily by using the right elements in your authoring program to take advantage of automated features in Acrobat 9.
+Learn how to create online forms more easily by taking advantage of automated features in Acrobat 9.

-Adobe Acrobat software (versions 8 and 9) has the ability to recognize form fields, making it faster and easier to create dynamic forms in PDF.
+Adobe Acrobat software has the ability to recognize form fields, making it faster and easier to create dynamic forms in PDF.
 If you follow some basic guidelines when designing electronic forms in authoring programs, such as Adobe InDesign or Microsoft Word, you can significantly improve the auto field detection process.

 The auto field detection feature uses an algorithm to determine when field objects can be created in a form.
 The algorithm can process electronic forms from scanned documents and certain native document files.
 The detection process looks for the following types of form design elements: